gvwilson/thirdbit/src/fiction/madica/index.md

 "You'll never get away with this!" his head raged as he tried to lift the gorilla's body with his remaining arm.
 "Once we're back in range of Earth, I'll wake up another body and crush you, do you hear?
-I'll crush you, you furry little---"
+I'll crush you, you furry little—"

 One of the robot arms by the table spun around, reached out, and poked a switch in the bottom of Mr. Poudell's head. *Click!* The head froze